samuelkcc/octopus-foxess-smart-charging/README.md

 * **Smart API Quota Management:** Built-in caching system throttles requests to ensure you never breach the strict FoxESS 1,440 daily API call limit.
 * **Live Telemetry:** Real-time, expandable dashboard showing live PV Power, Home Load, Battery Temperature, and Ambient Temperature.
 * **Auto-Resume:** Automatically ends grid-charging schedules early and reverts to Self-Use mode once your custom Target SOC is reached.

 ---

-## 📖 The Problem & Solution
-When **Intelligent Octopus Go** dynamically opens a cheap slot to charge your electric vehicle, your FoxESS solar battery assumes your home is experiencing a massive energy spike.
-If left in standard "Self-Use" mode, your inverter will aggressively dump all your stored home battery power straight into your EV.

-This wastes captured solar energy, degrades your battery cells, and misses the opportunity to soak up cheap grid rates.
-This dashboard pulls your upcoming smart dispatch intervals and acts as a bridge, instructing your FoxESS system to insulate your home battery exactly when the car starts charging.

----